 Durability

 Not all smartphones provide water resistance.
-So, double-check if your smartphone has this protection before you decide to use it when cycling.
+So, double-check whether your smartphone has this protection before you use it while cycling.
 You never know when rain can surprise you.
+If you still want to use your phone on the bars, consider a quality mount with some vibration damping or even using an older/secondary phone you don’t mind risking.

 Winner: Bike computers